Activator Industry Mentors

 What does an Activator do?

-Activators will act as an “Entrepreneur in Residence” for the school(s) they’re matched with, providing advice, mentorship and support for their young people and/or teachers.
+Activators will act as an industry mentor for the school(s) they’re matched with, providing advice, mentorship and support for their young people and/or teachers.
 This may be a physical or virtual presence.

-The most popular ways schools use an Activator is through:
+The main ways schools use an Activator is through:

 · Acting as a judge at a school’s ‘shark tank’ style pitch event and showcase